 One of my favourite buildings in the capital is the flamboyant former Hotel Russell (currently the Kimpton Fitzroy) in the north-east part of Bloomsbury’s Russell Square.
 Originally marketed as enjoying a healthy location well removed from the noisy traffic the constant roar and flow of vehicles heading north on the A4200 from the centre makes it difficult to appreciate the beauty of the decoration that adorns the huge French Renaissance style facade.
-The main image was photographed with a 15mm fisheye lens to fit the extensive front facade in.
-I took this on New Years Day 2021, a day with relatively low traffic going past.
+The main image was photographed with a 15mm fish-eye lens to fit the extensive front facade.
+I took this in the dawn hours of New Year’s Day 2021, a time that would have low traffic going past.

 About Hotel Russell.